 Yes, you can get dental insurance benefits for dental implants, but the benefits may be restricted.

-Dental insurance started in the 1960s as an attractive addition to labor contracts.
-However, as medical costs have gone up, employers have tried to trim costs on dental benefits packages, and so these benefit packages have become less and less valuable.
+Dental insurance started becoming popular in the 1960s as an attractive addition to labor contracts.
+However, as medical costs have gone up, employers have tried to trim costs on dental benefits packages, and so these packages have become less and less valuable.
 In the 1960s, the annual benefit would cover quite a bit of work.
 In the 2000s, a typical plan may cover one crown for a year.

 So, we advise you to not think in terms of procedures being “covered” by dental insurance.
 Instead, think of the plan as helping you pay for various procedures.